WAYS TO ACHIEVE ETTR

 If your camera lacks LV histograms and blinkies but has them as post-shot indicators (all serious cameras do, as well as many others), then an iterative procedure can home in on ETTR quite quickly, provided, of course, you have the opportunity to take the shot more than once.
 The post-shot histograms tend to be best for this use.

-Again assume A-priority.
+Again initially assume A-priority.
 Set the desired f-ratio, compose the scene, and dial EC to achieve what appears to be a good exposure, say, based on the VF or LCD image.
 Take a shot (at base ISO, of course).
 Check the post-shot histograms to gain an idea of how much EC is needed (up or down) to bring the exposure to ETTR.
 A little experience may be needed to be able to judge how much adjustment is needed, but it is quickly learned.
 Make the EC adjustment and retake the shot.
 Re-check the post-shot histogram and do further adjustments as needed until you get a shot that is properly ETTR.
 Typically at most one retake is needed, rarely more than two.
-Some find it useful to bracket exposures ± 1/3 or 2/3 EV around the initial exposure simply as a matter of course, but I've not found this to be necessary.
+Some find it useful to bracket exposures ± 1/3 or 2/3 EV around the initial exposure simply as a matter of course, but I find this to be unnecessary.

 When setting the initial exposure, it tends to be better to err on the side of too little than too much since it is easier to assess the needed adjustment from the size of a gap on the right-hand side of the histogram than from a pile-up on the edge.